November 2023 Central Florida floods: Lake County

-In eastern Lake County, the St. Johns River at Astor overflowed its banks and severely flooded the community.
+In eastern Lake County, the St. Johns River at Astor overflowed its banks, severely flooding the community.
 A flood warning was issued for the area on November 15.
 The river crested at 3.04 feet in moderate flood stage, a historic crest for the area.

 Volusia County

-7.53 inches of rain fell in DeLand, however no flooding was reported in the city.
+7.53 inches of rain fell in DeLand; however, no flooding was reported in the city.
 Several other significant rainfall totals occurred in Volusia County, with 7.24 inches of rain in De Leon Springs, and 7.14 inches of rain in Port Orange.

 Aftermath

-Fellsmere has had a long, destructive history of flooding.
+Fellsmere has a long and destructive history of flooding.
 There have been minor floods in September 2022, November 2022, and July 2023, with major floods in September 2017 and November 2023.

-Many residents have criticized the drainage system of the city of Fellsmere as playing a key role in the flooding.
+Many residents have criticized the city of Fellsmere's drainage system for its role in exacerbating flooding.
 In 2024, the city of Fellsmere invested $1.3 million to improve canals, preventing further flooding.

 Fellsmere is a rural and agricultural community.
 Many farms lost crops in the flood, as the flood occurred during harvesting season.